-Was the goal for Manchester United’s Carlos Tevez goal against Porto a set play?
-How common are set plays or set pieces in soccer?
+Soccer set plays: How common are set plays or set pieces in soccer?
 Should soccer teams have plays that they run that are planned out in advance before the start of the game?
-What’s interesting though is if you look closely set plays and patterns are everywhere in the game of soccer.
+What’s interesting though is if you look closely at the game of soccer set plays and patterns are everywhere.
+Patterns of play.
+If the ball is played here you move here and the pass goes here and so on.
+It’s an understanding.
+It’s a set play.

 Soccer is such a fluid game, no time outs or stops and starts except at kickoff and halftime, so you’d think there aren’t any set plays.
 Sure, there are the usually injuries that are milked to kill the soccer game when a team’s ahead or fake injuries to stop a team’s momentum, but overall, soccer is 90 minutes of none stop action.
 There’s no time to stop play and call out a play to run like in other sports.
 And that’s what makes soccer unique and great.